eslint/eslint/docs/src/rules/brace-style.md

 ## When Not To Use It

 If you don't want to enforce a particular brace style, don't enable this rule.

-## Version

-This rule was introduced in ESLint 0.0.7.

-## Version

-This rule was introduced in ESLint 0.0.7.